-The International Union of Cinemas, the European trade body representing cinema operators and their national associations in Europe and further afield, organised a conference entitled “Investing in the Future of European Cinema Industry” last week at the European Parliament.
-The event was co-sponsored by MEPs Bogdan Wenta, Emma McClarkin, Pervenche Berès and Helga Trüpel, and invited key industry professionals and policy makers to share their views on cinema-going and the importance of the MEDIA programme for the European cinema industry.
+The International Union of Cinemas (UNIC), the European trade body representing cinema operators and their national associations in Europe, has held a conference entitled “Investing in the Future of the European Cinema Industry” at the European Parliament.
+At the event, which was co-sponsored by MEPs Bogdan Wenta, Emma McClarkin, Pervenche Berès and Helga Trüpel, key industry professionals and policy makers were invited to share their views on cinemagoing and the importance of the MEDIA programme for the European cinema industry.

-Phil Clapp, president of UNIC and CEO of the UK Cinema Association, welcomed everyone and took the opportunity to highlight the strength of the European cinema industry in 2017, which “continues to thrive”.
-In relation to this, Clapp was keen to point out that “whilst such positive results partly result from a number of mainstream releases from our US studio partners, we should not underestimate the significant contribution made by a broad slate of European films in 2017.”
-The conference was then introduced by MEP Bodgan Wenta, MEP Helga Trüpel and the Director for Media Policy at DG-CONNECT Giuseppe Abbamonte, who all pointed out the cultural, social and economic importance of cinema in Europe.
+Phil Clapp, president of UNIC and CEO of the UK Cinema Association, highlighted the strength of the European cinema industry in 2017, which “continues to thrive”.
+The total admissions for all UNIC territories increased by 2.1%, totalling more than 1.3 billion visits to the dark rooms.
+“Whilst such a positive outcome partly results from a number of mainstream releases from our US studio partners, we should not underestimate the significant contribution made by a broad slate of European films in 2017,” Clapp pointed out.
+The cultural, social and economic importance of cinema in Europe was underlined by MEP Bodgan Wenta, MEP Helga Trüpel and director for Media Policy at DG-Connect Giuseppe Abbamonte, who introduced the conference.

-To supplement the discussions from both panels, MEPs Pervenche Berès and Emma McClarkin also provided short video interviews, in which they expressed their love for the big screen experience, its economic and social value and the crucial role of EU policy in ensuring the growth and sustainable success of the industry, particularly the “major role” to be played by the European Parliament according to MEP Berès.
+In addition, MEPs Pervenche Berès and Emma McClarkin provided short video interviews, in which they expressed their love for the big-screen experience, its economic and social value, and the crucial role of EU policy in ensuring the growth and sustainable success of the industry, particularly the “major role” to be played by the European Parliament.